changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-storm-develop-java-topology.md

 import org.apache.storm.tuple.Tuple;
 import org.apache.storm.tuple.Values;

 //There are a variety of bolt types.
-In this case, we use BaseBasicBolt public class SplitSentence extends BaseBasicBolt {
+In this case, use BaseBasicBolt public class SplitSentence extends BaseBasicBolt {

   //Execute is called to process tuples